 Reaching the end of an old year and the beginning of a new one always takes us to that verge, that invisible edge of accomplishment that awakens the urge to celebrate.
-We have made it one more time to the beginning of something new, that we want to start out in grand style!
+We have made it one more time to the beginning of something new and we should make sure to start it in grand style!

 Stockholm offers numerous ways to take on the collective euphoria and celebrate with the masses, but sometimes it’s not so easy to know where to start.
 That is why we have put together a guide for you to the big fat party of the year – New Year’s Eve in Stockholm!